jnozzi/cocoadev.com/markdown/CoreDataPrerelease.md

 From a chapter about Core Data published by Apple in the public Tiger overview document.

-The Core Data framework (General/CoreData.framework) is a new Cocoa technology that integrates with Cocoa bindings to make it even easier to create applications based on a Model-View-Controller architecture.
+The Core Data framework (CoreData.framework) is a new Cocoa technology that integrates with Cocoa bindings to make it even easier to create applications based on a Model-View-Controller architecture.
 Core Data applies to the data portion of your model and helps you persist your data to any number of different storage mediums.
 A new tool in Xcode lets you graphically create a schema that describes the data entities in your application.
-Instances of these entities are then managed by the Core Data framework and stored to a storage medium such as an XML file or General/SQLite database.
+Instances of these entities are then managed by the Core Data framework and stored to a storage medium such as an XML file or SQLite database.

 By using Core Data to manage your data model, you significantly reduce the amount of infrastructure code you have to write for your application.
 You no longer have to worry about the problems associated with object lifecycle management.
 Core Data handles tasks such as retrieving object data from disk, maintaining references to those objects, and writing modified objects back to disk.
 Core Data also provides the following features: